 Not surprisingly, technology is continuously developing at a non-stop pace.
-As a result of this, it is the role of Research and Development (R&D) engineers to improve the technologies currently on offer by companies.
-Therefore enhancing their innovation and technical ability.
+As a result, it is the role of Research and Development (R&D) engineers to improve the technologies currently on offer by companies, enhancing their innovation and technical ability.
 This is achieved through the development of new products, redesigning existing products and performing research and testing on product concepts.

 Dynamic balancing can improve the performance and lifespan of a machine, and having an understanding of dynamic balancing at the beginning of an R&D balancing project involving rotating machinery can ensure the whole production process is more streamlined.